 Before her ascension to the throne in 1952, the Queen – then Princess – was seen wearing printed dresses and ruffle details.
 She was educated at home with her sister, Princess Margaret, and learned constitutional history, French and religion.
-Princess Elizabeth married Lieutenant Philip Mountbatten on November 20, 1947, and the couple have four children, eight grandchildren, and one great-grandchild.
+Princess Elizabeth married Lieutenant Philip Mountbatten on November 20, 1947, and the couple have four children, eight grandchildren, and now four great-grandchildren with the additions of Prince George and Mia!
 Much has changed during The Queen's life, from the invention of television to the first step on the moon, but one staple for the U.K. has been their elegant monarch.

 Once Queen, her style took a more sophisticated turn to skirt suits for public appearances (lots of them).
 What has always remained, though, are her signature strands of pearls.
 Click through the gallery to see Queen Elizabeth II's style transformation.